Compare the Assembly Generated for Static vs Dynamic Dispatch in Rust

 Auto conversion of dynamic dispatch to static dispatch

-Add the following function in the code and see the assembly generated for it.
-You will see that in this case, the compiler is able to optimize the code and generate the same assembly as the static dispatch version.
-This is because the compiler knows that the type of the arguments is Rectangle<f64> and it can inline the code for the area function.
+Add the following function in the code and see the assembly generated.
+In this case, the compiler can optimize the code and generate the same assembly as the static dispatch version.
+This is because the compiler knows that the type of the arguments is Rectangle<f64>, and it can inline the code for the area function.

 pub fn dynamic_dispatch_pair(a: Rectangle<f64>, b: Rectangle<f64>) -> (f64, f64) {